-If you have been convicted of a drug offense, sexual offense, felony or misdemeanor, you are not eligible to receive financial aid.
+If you have been convicted of a drug offense, sexual offense, felony, or misdemeanor, you are not eligible to receive financial aid.
 In fact, your eligibility might be suspended if the offense occurred while you were receiving federal student aid.
 You will be responsible to pay any financial aid that you may have already received during a period of ineligibility.
-Meaning that if you received aid for the fall semester of 2017 and was convicted around that time, you will be required to pay that money back to the federal government.
+Meaning that if you received aid for the fall semester of 2017 and were convicted around that time, you will be required to pay that money back to the federal government.

 What if I am on probation or parole, can I get federal student aid?

 If you are on probation or parole you may be eligible for federal student aid.
 Keep in mind, that if you were convicted of a drug-related offense or if you are subject to involuntary civil commitment for a sexual offense, your eligibility may be limited.

 How can I become eligible for financial aid after receiving a drug conviction?

 Students who take the proper actions can get on the fast track to regaining eligibility.
 You can obtain financial aid after receiving a drug conviction by: